vpidev/database-migrations-guide/LocalDevelopment.md

 Any database changes should be done in a migration, but not all changes should be done together.

-Monolithic database migrations are an anti-pattern in database migrations as they provide greater potential for a given migration to fail.
+Monolithic database migrations are an anti-pattern as they provide greater potential for a given migration to fail.
 Like application commits generally smaller is better.

-In the example in [Development Workflow](#development-workflow) Part 1 you were going to add another page to your application and that page needed a different table to read from.
+If in the example in [Development Workflow](#development-workflow) Part 1 you were going to add another page to your application and that page needed a different table to read from.
 You might be tempted to roll all those changes into a single migration.
 **THIS IS WRONG!** Migrations should be a single chunk of work.
 If those tables and related sprocs can function independently from the others then they should be part of their own migration.